Alexander von Humboldt: Honours and namesakes

-The honours which had been showered on Humboldt during life continued after his death.
+The honours which had been showered on Humboldt during their life continued after his death.
 More species are named after Humboldt than after any other human being.
 The first centenary of Humboldt's birth was celebrated on 14 September 1869, with great enthusiasm in both the New and Old Worlds.
 Numerous monuments were constructed in his honour, such as Humboldt Park in Chicago, planned that year and constructed shortly after the Chicago fire.
 Newly explored regions and species named after Humboldt, as discussed below, also stand as a measure of his wide fame and popularity.

 "Scarcely was there a European order which Humboldt had not the right to wear", and "more than a hundred and fifty societies to which he had been elected".
 These included "the most celebrated Academies of the leading nations of Europe and America, and not merely those of a purely scientific character, but any which had for their object the spread of education and the advancement of civilisation."
 Additionally, he was at least an honorary member of academies and learned societies throughout Europe and America and "was invested with the degree of Doctor in three faculties".